myeomans/politeness/cran-comments.md

+## Version Update (0.6.2)

+We have changed some of the features to accommodate British spelling.

 ## Version Update (0.6.1)

-We have corrected an error in how standard errors are calculated for the plots.
+We have adjusted the standard errors in the plot function to be customizable (e.g. for 95% CIs) and fixed a bug in the original formula.
-We have also added some tweaks to how some of the features are calculated.

 ## Version Update (0.6.0)